Skip to main content

 Flora Ecosystems

 The park's vegetation is unusually diverse for its position — the Zhiguli Mountains support a combination of northern taiga elements, steppe communities, and calcicole species typically found much further south or west.
-Pine forest on sandy soils, mixed deciduous forest on richer limestone soils, steppe grassland on south-facing slopes, and oak savanna on the plateau combine to create exceptional beta-diversity.
-Several plant species have their northernmost occurrence in Russia in the Zhiguli, and several species are endemic to the Zhiguli massif, including Hylotelephium zhiguliense.
+Pine forest on sandy soils, mixed deciduous forest on richer limestone soils, steppe grassland on south-facing slopes, and oak savanna on the plateau combine to create exceptional plant diversity.
+The park has recorded over 1,500 vascular plant species.
+[1] Several plant species are endemic to the Zhiguli massif, including Hylotelephium zhiguliense, and approximately 30% of species live at the edge of their historical ranges.

 Geology

 The Zhiguli Mountains are a structural uplift — the Zhiguli Arch — where Permian and Carboniferous limestones, dolomites, and gypsum have been folded and elevated above the surrounding plain by tectonic forces.
 The Volga River has cut around the uplifted block rather than through it, creating the great bend.
 Karst topography is well-developed, with sinkholes, caves, and underground drainage in the limestone.
-The Volga itself is here impounded by the Zhigulevskaya hydroelectric dam (Kuybyshev Reservoir), which modified hydrology significantly when completed in 1958.
+The highest peak, Nablyudatel, reaches 381.2 meters.
+[1] The Volga itself is here impounded by the Zhigulevskaya hydroelectric dam (Kuybyshev Reservoir), which modified hydrology significantly when completed in the late 1950s.

 Climate And Weather